burlachenkok/exploring-python3/python_details.md

 # Next yield will throw a StopIteration exception
 ```

-# Standard Tools and some De Facto Libraries for Computing and Visualize
+# Standard Tools and Some Libraries for Computing and Visualize

 ## Package Managers